-Former Kabam vets launch Rogue mobile game publishing label
+Former Kabam vets launch Rogue, a new mobile game publishing label

 The team has industry veterans from Kabam, Apple, Glu Mobile, IGN and Sprint.
 Rogue has already signed more than 25 games and has established partnerships with some of the leaders in games.
 The company is based in West Hills, California, and it has five employees.

-“We’re very excited about helping game developers all over the world scale their business and grow revenue,” said Mike DeLaet, Rogue CEO, in a statement.
+“We’re very excited about helping game developers all over the world scale their business and grow revenue,” said Rogue CEO Mike DeLaet in a statement.
 “These games are developed by some of the best game designers in the world and we are extremely happy to be working with them as we launch our new publishing label.”

 Rogue’s game and publishing experts want to provide a one-stop business solution for game developers.
 They can offer deep qualitative and quantitative analysis and guidance, app store optimization, search engine optimization, seamless analytics and advertising options, a robust cross-promotional network, critical store featuring opportunities, and continued post-release support.